 Loans can actually be a good thing.
 Let’s take for instance a new car.
 Say you buy a car for $20,000 but the interest for a car loan is 0% (which happens quite often!).
 You have the cash for the full amount of the car so you want to pay it off… just like Dave Ramsey suggests.

 But here’s the thing.
 If you get the loan and make payments over a couple of years, that big chunk of money you WERE going to put towards the car, can be invested instead.
 So instead of just throwing all $20,000 at the car, put that $20,000 in the bank.
 Even a simple savings account will grow something over time.

 Getting loans at no or very little interest can actually benefit you.
 You can save that money and invest it and make more money from it.

-Use the debt snowball and pay the
+Use the debt snowball and pay the highest amount first